ers-stars/dolphot_jwst/docs/source/pre-processing/directory.rst

 .. note::
- DOLPHOT works only on non-drizzled images (i.e., CAL or CRF files in the case of JWST, FLT or FLC in the case of HST).
+ DOLPHOT is designed to only work on non-drizzled images (i.e., CAL or CRF files in the case of JWST, FLT or FLC in the case of HST).
 However, it is useful to include a deeper stacked image as a reference frame to help image alignment and improve the overall photometry.
 In this example, we are going to use the stacked I2D image in the F150W band.
+We strongly recommend using CAL files for photometry.
+We have found cases in which the CRF files simply do not work for photometry.